wout-junius/sqitch-visualizer/README.md

-# Sqitch plan visualizer
+# Sqitch Visualizer

-Your Extension Name is a Visual Studio Code extension that...
+This Visual Studio Code extension provides a visualization tool for Sqitch changes.

+## Features

+- Visualize Sqitch changes as a directed graph.
+- Each node in the graph represents a Sqitch change.
+- Each edge represents a dependency between changes.

+## Usage

+Open the Sqitch Visualizer from the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS) and select "Load Sqitch Plan Graph".

-## Commands
+## Contributing

-This extension contributes the following commands:

-- `Load Sqitch Plan Graph`: Read the open sqitch plan file and generate a graph
+Contributions are welcome!
+Please read the contributing guidelines before getting started.

-## Installation
+## License

-You can install this extension from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/VSCode).
+This project is licensed under the MIT License.
+See the LICENSE file for details.